 Extracted data is populated in the specified Microsoft SharePoint list.
 Data may be inserted as new records, or if configured, existing records may be updated.

 Results of the insert / update to the specified SharePoint list will be posted back to the configured database via the specified status reporting stored procedure.
+Affected SharePoint record GUID and row ID can also be provided if desired.

 Library Usage